dev-protocol/DIPs/DIPS/dip-66.md

 - **[Uniqueness]**
   sTokens is a unique NFT for each staking.
 - **[Certificate of Staking]**
-  A sTokens holder is the staking right holder with the status stored by sTokens.
+  A sTokens holder is considered to be the person who runned the staking stored in sTokens.
 If you transfer sTokens to another person, that right will also be transferred.

-- **[Rights]**
-  sTokens stores the values of staking destination, staking amount, last reward unit price, cumulative reward amount, and pending reward amount into each NFT. sTokens holders are holding these rights.
+  sTokens stores the values of staking destination, staking amount, last reward unit price, cumulative reward amount, and pending reward amount into each NFT.

 - **[NFT, not ERC-20]**
   By staking 10 DEV on a Property token, the staker gets 1 sTokens NFT.
 By staking 1,000 DEV on a Property token, the staker gets 1 sTokens NFT.
 - **[Update]**